knguyen4221/hpc-concatenation-mapping/README.txt

 		2nd line = folder full of -Sequences.txt
 		3rd line = where the concatenated files should be outputted 4th line = samples names and barcode information
+		5th line = name of matrix to be deposited into fullMatrix folder (if concatenating)

 	submit the whole job with: qsub -q bio main.sh

 concatInput.txt is pre-populated with file names for reference

+first true/false is if it is paired end
+second: if seq are zipped
+third did I run concatenation